 Small Medium Enterprises Rating Agency Of India Limited has two divisions – SME Ratings and Bond Ratings.
 It was established in 2011 and is a hub of financial professionals.
 It offers credit ratings in the following format:

-Investment Information and Credit Rating Agency of India was formed in 1991 and is headquartered in Mumbai.
+The Investment Information and Credit Rating Agency of India was formed in 1991 and is headquartered in Mumbai.
 It offers comprehensive ratings to corporate via a transparent rating system.
-Its rating system includes symbols which vary with the financial instruments.
+Its rating system includes symbols that vary with the financial instruments.
 Here are the types of credit ratings offered by ICRA:

 - Issuer Rating

 - Infrastructure Sector Rating

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.